5G drives the need for network energy solutions - IT-Online

 Add to this the increasing uptake of 5G networks, as well as new services including online healthcare and education, smart homes, telemedicine, virtual and augmented reality, autonomous cars, and it’s easy to see why broader network connections, higher bandwidth and computing that is closer to users are in demand.

-So says Fred Saayman, Huawei business unit executive at Pinnacle ICT, who adds: “In addition, the world has witnessed incredible new technologies that enable surgeons to supervise operations based on real-time 5G ultra HD imaging.
+So says Fred Saayman, Huawei business unit executive at Pinnacle ICT.
+“In addition, the world has witnessed incredible new technologies that enable surgeons to supervise operations based on real-time 5G ultra HD imaging.

 “Big data and analytics are helping businesses pinpoint trends and customer needs with astonishing accuracy.
 Artificial intelligence is no longer in the realm of science fiction, it is converging with 5G and the Internet of things to bring us a world where all things will be intelligent and connected.”